 What are your Death Benefit Payout Options?

-Oftentimes, a life insurance beneficiary will be in need of a large amount of funds for the purpose of paying for the insured’s funeral costs such as the ceremony and burial expenses, final medical bills, and other unpaid debts such as a mortgage and / or credit card balances.
+Oftentimes, a life insurance beneficiary will be in need of a large number of funds for the purpose of paying for the insured’s funeral costs such as the ceremony and burial expenses, final medical bills, and other unpaid debts such as a mortgage and/or credit card balances.
 These funds may also be used to replace the decedent’s income so that his or her survivors can continue to pay for their ongoing living expenses.

 Some of the installment payout options that are available to life insurance beneficiaries can include the following: